yast-client/harbour-yast-client/README.md

 ## Contribute

 If you want to contribute bug fixes, improvements, new features etc. please create a pull request (PR).
 PRs are always welcome and will be reviewed as soon as possible, but may take some time. :)

+**YAST Client currently has a strict AI (LLM) policy.** You can use AI for researching, learning, troubleshooting and more.
+However, AI-generated code blocks are strictly **prohibited**.
+So are comments, any `.md` files and Git commit messages. *These rules are subject to change.*